From Nash to Cournot--Nash equilibria via $\Gamma$-convergence: Introduction

 \subsection{Contributions of this work}

+Our main goal is to answer the following question: \begin{block} \em Given a sample of players following a continuous distribution, when will a sequence of Nash equilibria for the associated finite game converge to a Cournot--Nash equilibrium? \end{block} More precisely, we fix a reference probability space $(\Omega, \mathcal{F}, \mathbb{P})$ and a sequence ${\left(X_i\right)}_{i \in \mathbb{N}}$ of independent and identically distributed (i.i.d.)\ $\mathcal X$-valued random variables, adap\-ted to this reference space and having common law $\mu \in \mathscr{P}(\X)$.
+This sequence represents a sample of players, where the first $N$ elements describe the type of the agents in our $N$-player game.

+Our sequence of $N$-player games will then resemble~\eqref{eq.toy_game}, where the points ${\left(x_i\right)}_{i = 1}^N$ represent a realization of this sample of players.
+We will answer this question for two types of \emph{information structure}, in \textit{closed loop} and in \textit{open loop information structure}.
+The former corresponds to the situation where players choose their strategies having knowledge of the realization of the sample.
+In the latter, the decision is taken without the knowledge of this realization, so that strategy profiles assume the form of an optimal execution strategy with respect to the event $\omega$ of each realization, see Sections~\ref{sec:conv_closed_loop} and~\ref{sec:conv_open_loop} for more details on each formulation.

-In this paragraph we describe more precisely the setting and the results obtained of this work.
-Before passing to the convergence question, we give a full characterization of Cournot--Nash equilibria for costs having the potential structure from~\eqref{eq:cost_potential_structure}, where we assume only that \begin{itemize} \item $c$ and $\mathcal{E}$ are lower semi-continuous; \item $\mathcal{E}$ admits a first variation which has compact level sets, \end{itemize} see Theorem~\ref{thm:potential_structure_cournot_nash}.
-Instead of working with the energy $\nu \mapsto \mathcal{W}_c(\mu,\nu) + \mathcal{E}(\nu)$, used in~\cite{blanchet2016optimal}, we use a lifted energy over the space of transportation plans with fixed marginal $\mu$, which is defined as
+To answer this question, we first go back the the variational structure from~\cite{blanchet2016optimal} discussed above.
+We give a complete characterization of Cournot–Nash equilibria in terms of the stationarity of a potential functional (Theorem~\ref{thm:potential_structure_cournot_nash}).
+As a result, we extend the framework of Blanchet–Carlier, which was formulated in terms of minimality and relied heavily on regularity of the cost functions, whereas our arguments require only minimal assumptions.
+We assume that $c$ and $\mathcal{E}$, as in~\eqref{eq:cost_potential_structure}, are lower semi-continuous and $\mathcal{E}$ admits a first variation which has compact level sets.
+Instead of working with the energy $\nu \mapsto \mathcal{W}_c(\mu,\nu) + \mathcal{E}(\nu)$, we use a lifted energy over the space of transportation plans with fixed marginal $\mu$, which is defined as

 where